xoxzo/blog.xoxzo.com/content/The Way We Work/cju-team-camp-2018-en.md

 These are things which we usually find difficult to share during our normal working sessions.

-We went out together for a team dinner in one of the local resutaurants, to get a tast of some local Korean food.
+We went out together for a team dinner in one of the local restaurants, to get a taste of some local Korean food.

 ![Xoxzo people in Jeju]({filename}/images/cju-team-camp-2018/team-collage-jeju.jpg)